awslabs/cdk-eks-blueprints/docs/builders/automode-builder.md

 ## Using ALBDefaultIngressClassAddOn with Auto Mode

-EKS Auto Mode comes with the AWS Load Balancer Controller pre-installed, but it doesn't create a default IngressClass resource.
-The `ALBDefaultIngressClassAddOn` complements the Auto Mode setup by creating a default IngressClass named `alb` that's configured to work with the AWS Load Balancer Controller.
+EKS Auto Mode comes with the AWS Load Balancer Controller pre-installed, but it doesn't create a default `IngressClass` resource.
+The `ALBDefaultIngressClassAddOn` complements the Auto Mode setup by creating a default `IngressClass` named `alb` that's configured to work with the AWS Load Balancer Controller.

-To add this AddOn to your cluster, use the `addALBIngressClass()` function of the AutomodeBuilder.
+To add this AddOn to your cluster, use the `addALBIngressClass()` function of the `AutomodeBuilder`.

 Adding this addon to your Auto Mode cluster enables you to:

-1. Use the ALB IngressClass without having to manually create it
+1. Use the ALB `IngressClass` without having to manually create it
 2. Standardize Ingress configurations across your applications
-3. Simplify Ingress resource definitions by referencing the default IngressClass
+3. Simplify Ingress resource definitions by referencing the default `IngressClass`

-For more details on the ALBDefaultIngressClassAddOn, see the [AWS ALB Default IngressClass Add-on documentation](../addons/aws-alb-default-ingress-class.md).
+For more details on the `ALBDefaultIngressClassAddOn`, see the [AWS ALB Default IngressClass Add-on documentation](../addons/aws-alb-default-ingress-class.md).

+## Using EbsCsiDefaultStorageClassAddOn with Auto Mode

+EKS Auto Mode comes with the EBS CSI Driver pre-installed, but it doesn't create a default `gp3` `StorageClass` resource.
+The `EbsCsiDefaultStorageClassAddon` complements the Auto Mode setup by creating a default `StorageClass` named `auto-ebs-sc` that's configured to work with the EBS CSI Driver

+To add this AddOn to your cluster, use the `addEBSStorageClass()` function of the `AutomodeBuilder`.

+For more details on the `EbsCsiDefaultStorageClassAddOn`, see the [EBS CSI Default StorageClass Add-on documentation](../addons/ebs-csi-default-storage-class.md).